veracity/veracity-documentation/sections/identity/authentication/web-native.md

 \* Provide the **client secret** only for web applications, and do not disclose it to anyone except for Veracity IDP.

-Below you can see an example of a sucessful request that has returned an access token.
+Below you can see an example of a successful request that has returned an access token.
 An access token allows making authorized requests on behalf of the user against the API endpoints defined in the `scope` parameter.

 ```json
 {